zazapeta/simpleVideoPlayer/README.md

     1. Front :
         - ReactJS (with Alt for more Fun ^^ and discover something new [isomorphic powa !])
         - Mocha for testing
-        - PhantomJS + Mocha for end-to-end testing
+        - Watchnight for end-to-end testing
     2. Back : None
 - Deployment :
     - GitHub